 ONLY for extenuating circumstances, such as illness, accident, or leave of absence will the student be allowed to make special arrangements to make up work.

 CUMULATIVE GRADE POINT AVERAGE (GPA)

-A cumulative grade point average will be recorded for each student reflecting the academic performance in his or her program.
+A cumulative grade point average will be recorded for each student reflecting the academic performance in their program.